Gamerrethink/aws-bootcamp-cruddur-2023/journal/week0.md

           used [this image](https://raw.githubusercontent.com/acantril/learn-cantrill-io-labs/master/aws-codepipeline-catpipeline/02_LABINSTRUCTIONS/catpipeline-arch-stage4.png) for reference.

   <img src="https://user-images.githubusercontent.com/20970865/219716206-193d07d6-0489-4161-95f9-abe93a3bb0fe.PNG" width="600">
-- Research the technical and service limits of specific services and how they could impact the technical path for technical flexibility.
+- Research the technical and service limits of specific services and how they could impact the technical path for technical flexibility - Completed, researched the service limits of EventBridge, CloudShell, AWS IAM, CloudTrail, CloudWatch, and Well-Architected Tool.
 - Open a support ticket and request a service limit - Completed, requested a service limit for EventBridge
   <img src="https://user-images.githubusercontent.com/20970865/219763009-c444b70b-2406-46a2-b187-920833a4e79e.PNG" width="600">